berlin-international-community-church/prayer-praise-app/README.md

 ## Notes

-- The application runs as a ReactJS web application, with a Node+HapiJS REST API backend.
+- The application runs as a ReactJS web application, with a NodeJS (HapiJS) REST API backend.
+The data is persisted in PostgreSQL RDBMS.
+- The React web application is written in TypeScript for some type safety and the backend is pure NodeJS

 ## Important